bots-house/ghcr-delete-image-action/README.md

       - name: Delete image
         uses: bots-house/ghcr-delete-image-action@v1.1.0
         with:
-          # NOTE: at now only orgs is supported
           owner: bots-house
           name: some-web-service
+          # is_user: true  # Set this if owner is a user and not an org
           # NOTE: using Personal Access Token
           token: ${{ secrets.PAT }}
           tag: pr-${{github.event.pull_request.number}}